onflow/service-account/transactions/set-approved-id-list/2025/mar-25/README.md

-# Add Flipsde Consenus nodes to the approved list of node
+# Add Maksim's Consensus node to the approved list of node

 > Mar 25th, 2025